Plum Jam Recipe

-You will absolutely love, love love, this Low Sugar Plum Jam Recipe!
-It packs a little tart punch, because not only is it low sugar, I add lemon juice to spruce it up a bit, as well!
+You will absolutely love, love, love this Low-Sugar Plum Jam Recipe.
+It packs a little tart punch because it is low-sugar, and I add lemon juice to spruce it up a bit.

 This is sunset at Sodus Point, NY taken from our camper.